+Declaration

-Declaration I declare that I have worked on my bachelor thesis titled "Human Development Index in the Czech Republic" by myself and I have used only the thesis.
-As the author of the bachelor thesis, I declared copyrights. that the thesis does not break any In Prague on 14.03.2024
+I declare that I have worked on my bachelor thesis titled "Human Development Index in the Czech Republic" by myself and I have used only the sources mentioned at the end of the thesis.
+As the author of the bachelor thesis, I declare that the thesis does not break any copyrights.

+In Prague on 14.03.2024

+Acknowledgement

-Acknowledgement I would like to express my sincere thanks to the supervisor of this thesis, Ing.
+I would like to express my sincere thanks to the supervisor of this thesis, Ing.
 Tomáš Hlavsa, Ph.
 D. who provided guidance, support and valuable advice this academic journey.